-- 1. As a student, I understand that I am responsible for keeping up with the course.
-To help with this, I will - line up alternative computer and internet access in case my primary computer crashes or my internet services is unavailable; - recognize that the college provides free wi-fi and computer labs during regular campus hours to help me with accessing my course; and, - understand that my instructor does not have to accept my technical issues as a legitimate reason for late or missing work if my equipment or service is unreliable. - 2.
+As a student, I understand that I am responsible for keeping up with the course.
+To help with this, I will attend the course regularly and line up alternative transportation in case my primary means of transportation is unavailable;

+- recognize that the college provides free wi-fi, computer labs, and library resources during regular campus hours to help me with completing my assignments; and, - understand that my instructor does not have to accept my technical issues as a legitimate reason for late or missing work if my personal computer equipment or internet service is unreliable. - 2.
 As a student, I understand that it is my responsibility to communicate quickly with the instructor any issue or emergency that will impact my involvement with or performance in the class.
-This includes, but is not limited to - getting "kicked off" of the system during tests or guizzes; - having trouble submitting assignments; and - dealing with a traumatic personal event. - 3.
+This includes, but is not limited to, - missing class when a major test is planned or a major assignment is due; - having trouble submitting assignments; - dealing with a traumatic personal event; and, - having my work or childcare schedule changed so that my classroom attendance is affected. - 3.
 As a student, I understand that it is my responsibility to understand course material and requirements and to keep up with the course calendar.
-While my instructor is available for help and clarification, I will - seek out help from my instructor and/or from tutors; - ask guestions if I don't understand; and, - access my course several times during the week to keep up with assignments and announcements.
+While my instructor is available for help and clarification, I will - seek out help from my instructor and/or from tutors; - ask questions if I don't understand; and, - attend class regularly to keep up with assignments and announcements.